caylent-solutions/terraform-modules/docs/scripts/README.md

 3. For module changes:
    - The `module-type-validator` script determines the module type
    - The `module-validator` script validates the module against type-specific policies
-4. For non-module changes:
+4. For non-module changes (via `non-terraform-validation.yml`):
-   - The `lint` script checks code quality
+   - The `lint` script checks Go code quality
+   - The `go-format` script ensures Go code is properly formatted
-   - The `go-unit-test` script runs tests and checks coverage
+   - The `go-unit-test` script runs Go tests and checks coverage
+   - The `rego-lint` script checks Rego code quality
+   - The `rego-format` script ensures Rego code is properly formatted
+   - The `rego-unit-test` script runs OPA policy tests and checks coverage

 This ensures that all changes adhere to the monorepo's governance policies and quality standards.